Admission is free for children and young people under the age of 18.

 All Publications are available in the museum shop Cedon: CEDON-service.

-In the Neue Pinakothek, an Audio Guide for the permanent collection is included in the admission fee.
+In the Pinakothek der Moderne, an Audio Guide for the permanent collection is included in the admission fee.

-The Audio Guide is available in the following languages:
+The Audio Guide is available in German and English.

 The Audio Guide was developed in cooperation with Antenna International.